 This recipe is adapted from Weston A. Price.
-Making bone broth with joints, chicken carcasses or other cartilaginous bones will result in a high FODMAP bone broth when the polysaccharides leach from the cartilage into the broth.
-People with SIBO and other GI issues may react to high FODMAP bone broth.
+Making bone broth with joints, chicken carcasses or other cartilaginous bones will result in a bone broth with GAGs (glucosaminoglycans) because the GAGs leach from the cartilage into the broth.
+GAGs are polysaccharides and while not high FODMAP, some people with IBS or SIBO will react negatively to them.
 It’s important to test your individual reaction or simply make the bone broth without cartilage.
 The recipe below is for a low FODMAP bone broth, made without cartilaginous bones.

 Makes approximately 16 one cup servings